warlock31415/wget_NYT/README.md

 # wget_NYT
 Essentially a python RSS bot that reads the URL to the NYT rss feed and downloads the html file locally.
-Thus bypassing the need for a subscription
+Thus bypassing the need for a subscription as of 2023

 ## Dependencies
 - Python dash